All Southern Exposure concerts are FREE

 Southern Exposure was awarded a 2007 Chamber Music America / ASCAP Award for Adventurous Programming in its 2005-2006 season.

 These free concerts are often standing room only and early arrival is suggested for seating.
-For a donation of $100 or more, patrons may reserve one seat for the entire Southern Exposure season.
+For a donation of $100 or more, you can reserve one seat for the entire Southern Exposure season.
 Donate online.

 If you prefer to pay by phone, contact Polly Lafitte at 803-777-4337.
 You can also